oamaok/ezpp/README.md

 ### Firefox

  - Run `yarn start:firefox`.
-This will create `build` directory inside the directory containing the extension.
+This will create a `build/` directory to the repository root.
  - Open up Firefox and navigate to `about:debugging#/runtime/this-firefox`.
  - Click the `Load Temporary Add-on` button and select any file in the previously mentioned directory.
  - The extension is now ready to go!